jema28/api-introduction/README.md

 ### Fix a broken API request

-- You will need to clone the repository and work on the code locally
-- Open `index.html` in the browser and you will see that the API request is not working
+- Clone the repo and open `fix-broken-request/index.html` in the browser.
+You will see that the API request is not working.
-- Open `main.js` and look for what's broken or missing in the code.
+- Open `main.js` and fix the broken code 😎